MKorp7/CrysPy/README.md

 The uncompressed file is 1.6 GB.
 You do NOT need it to run this scripts!

-The calculated features for training set are saved as ...
+The calculated features for training set and test set are saved in _datasets_.

-# Notebooks
+# Notebooks and usage
 Notebooks are designed to run on a specific set of data and in the appropriate order, so they are numbered and use file paths.
 The results are presented in notebooks for the convenience of reviewers as they show partial results step by step and allow convenient editing of individual parts of the code if the user would like to expand it.
 At the beginning of each notebook, the resulting files and the files necessary to run are described.
 Please change the paths if you would like to use own sequences and fasta files.

-- 1_based_features_calculations.ipynb - creating dataset A, needed about 10 minutes to run.
+- 1_standard_features_calculations.ipynb - creating dataset with standard features, uses iupred2a.
-- 2_data_integration.ipynb - creating dataset B, needed about 30 minutes to run.
+- 2 - in this step you need to run NetSurfP!
-- 3_data_integration-dataset_C.ipynb - creating dataset C. *There is also a possibility to create only datasets A and C and remove columns added in these step to obtain dataset B.*
+- 3_data_integration-dataset_additional_features.ipynb - creating dataset with all features, uses ouput from first notebook and NetSurf3P results.
-- 4_models.ipynb - the final notebook with models and dataset comparison.
+- 4_models_train_and_test.ipynb - the final notebook, performs predictions, saves csvwith features and results, create plots with "best" proteins features against feature distribution.

 ## Additional remarks